 Have you discovered an issue with damp in your home?
 Whether it be a slight musty smell, an obvious patch of mould or a tide mark, it’s time to tackle the problem.

 But how do you know if you need a full damp-proof course?
-What is it, and how much is it likely to cost?
-We've got everything you need to know when it comes to the cost of damp-proofing.
-Read on for the complete guide.
+What is it, and how much does damp proofing cost?
+In this guide, we’ve got everything you need to know regarding the cost of damp-proofing in the UK.

 How do you know if you have damp?
 Apart from the obvious, there are certain things to look out for.
-Although, the signs may indicate that it’s not so much a small problem that can be resolved yourself, but rather a big issue that might need the aid of a professional.
+However, the signs may indicate that it’s not a small problem you can resolve but rather a big issue that requires professional help.

 Patches of black mould are a huge giveaway and can cause respiratory issues over the long term.
 Other indications of a problem with damp include peeling paint or wallpaper, crumbling skirting boards, tidemarks and salty deposits on the walls or floor.

-Left untreated, a serious issue with damp can rot, damage plaster and affect the structure and stability of your property.
+Left untreated, serious damp issues can affect your property’s structure and stability.

 Before deciding whether your property needs damp-proofing, you need to determine what type of damp it is, the cause of the issue, and what you might be able to do to counteract it.

-There are three different types of damp; condensation, penetrating damp or rising damp.
-Unless you know for definite where the problem originates, it’s a good idea to go through a process of elimination first, to avoid any excessive and unnecessary expense.
+There are 3 types of damp; condensation, penetrating, and rising damp.
+Unless you know where the problem originates, it’s a good idea to go through a process of elimination first to avoid excessive and unnecessary expenses.

 With condensation being the easiest problem to resolve, it’s the obvious place to start.
-Without proper ventilation, moisture builds within your home or property, resulting in mould spores and mildew, as indicated in case study #1 from the Job Prices website.
+Moisture builds within properties lacking proper ventilation, resulting in mould spores and mildew.

-Simple things like opening windows more often, drying clothes outside rather than in, and using extractor fans in bathrooms and kitchens will help to reduce the level of moisture in the air.
+Simple things like opening windows more often, drying clothes outside, and using extractor fans in bathrooms and kitchens help reduce moisture in the air.

-According to Which?, simply keeping your heating on constant at a lower temperature can help prevent damp.
-You could also invest in a dehumidifier to reduce and control humidity.
+According to Which? simply setting your heating to a lower temperature can help prevent damp.
+Another option is to invest in a dehumidifier to reduce and control humidity.